 Why is this order necessary?

-The spread of the novel coronavirus has been rapid, and if it continues at the same rate, hopitals throughout the state will be overwhelmed and without protective equipment.
+The spread of the novel coronavirus has been rapid, and hopitals throughout the state will soon be overwhelmed and without protective equipment.
 Staying home and practicing social distancing will "flatten the curve."

 Or as the state puts it, "to suppress the spread of COVID-19, to prevent the state’s health care system from being overwhelmed, to allow time for the production of critical test kits, ventilators, and personal protective equipment, and to avoid needless deaths, it is reasonable and necessary to direct residents to remain at home or in their place of residence to the maximum extent feasible."